lazoriks/appointmentsAngular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Has anyone come across error NG0908 and managed to resolve it?

+For Angular version 17, add the below code in the main.server.ts file and it will solve the issue.

+import 'zone.js';

+Thank you.
+This worked for me.
+Specifically I made this change in src/polyfills.ts, as mentioned in another answer.